-She handed me the towel and I began rendered our gatecrasher as bite-proof as possible for its journey back into the outside world.
+She handed me the towel and I began rendering our gatecrasher as bite-proof as possible for its journey back into the outside world.
 After wrapping the towel around the sheet, I headed naked for the stoep – porch – following Cari, who had the torch.
 She switched on the stoep light and I proceeded to unwrap our frightened or angry friend.
 Whatever it was, we were about to find out.

 You see, I’ve got one super-king-size top sheet and one full bath sheet over that, with our night visitor there, somewhere in the middle of it all… I hope.
 So, without getting jumped upon or bitten by a black mamba, the unwrapping begins – notice how the mind picks the most dangerous option you can think of.
 Which way is this “thing” going to go and where is it?

 Feeling through the folds of material, the exit route is being carefully negotiated in the direction of the outdoor coffee table and might I add, with great deft and finesse.
 Remember, I’m still buck naked in the open bushveld air.
 Suddenly, plop!
 There it was, a large bat with wings reaching over half the size of the table’s width.
 No, it’s not a small coffee table.
 Anyway, the bat crawled over the length of the table and flopped off the end, to scuttle over the floor tiles towards a support pillar and hiding behind it, out of the light.
 And, this is the way we last saw it.

 The bat’s behavior suggested a sick or starving adult, alternatively a baby, not quite developed.
 Reflecting on the first problem, I washed my abdomen and hands with 3% – 10 vol – hydrogen peroxide, in case the little critter had rabies – TIA.